taylordotfish/shellbot/README.md

 run, `shellbot` can run as well.

 By default, IRC users can kill `shellbot` by running `!$ kill <shellbot_proc>`.
-To prevent this, create a second user with limited permissions, and when running `shellbot` as the first user with limited permissions, add the option `-u <second_limited_user>`.
+To prevent this, start `shellbot` as `root` and add the option `-u <limited_user>`.

-Make sure the first user with limited permissions is able to execute commands as the second user with `sudo -u` without a password.
-This can be done by adding `<first_user> ALL=<second_user> NOPASSWD:ALL` to your `sudoers` file.

-*Disclaimer: If not done right, this is potentially very dangerous.*
+*Disclaimer: If not done properly, this can be very dangerous!
+In addition to the steps above, you should set process limits to avoid fork bombs.*